 Azure Data Lake Storage catalogs #

-You can use an Azure Data Lake Storage (ADLS) catalog to configure access to a Azure Data Lake Storage object storage hosted on Microsoft Azure.
+You can use an Azure Data Lake Storage (ADLS) catalog to configure access to an Azure Data Lake Storage object store hosted on Microsoft Azure.

 The metadata about the objects and related type mapping needs to be stored in a metastore.
 You can use a Hive Metastore, or the built-in metastore.

 Follow these steps to begin creating a catalog for Azure Data Lake Storage:

 On the Select a data source pane, click the Azure Data Lake Storage icon.

 - Follow the instructions in the next sections to configure your Azure Data Lake Storage connection.

 Define catalog name and description #

 The Name of the catalog is visible in the Query editor and other clients.
 It is used to identify the catalog when writing SQL or showing the catalog and its nested schemas and tables in client applications.